Qualitative insights into user experiences of weight management services

 I designed engaging tools to use in the research, especially emotion cards with different illustrative expressions helped the children to express their feelings.

-3. Stakeholder engagement
+3. Stakeholder engagement & final report

 We focused on synthesising the data from the our field work in partnership with commissioners and providers.
 The activities included: